Public Speaking in Fremantle

 1997/1998, Victoria Quay was Top Club again, the first Club to win back to back awards.

-1998/1999, the Club did it again, and became the first club to win the award three times.
+1998/1999, the Club did it again, and became the first and only club to win the award three times.

 In 1999/2000 TMI changed its club awards system from points based to Goals.
 There are now 10 possible Goals, with the highest Club award of President’s Distinguished Club for 9 Goals achieved, along with membership of 20 or more.

-1999/2000, Victoria Quay was the first Club in the District to reach President’s Distinguished, and also to attain all 10 Goals.
+1999/2000, Victoria Quay was the first Club in District 73 to reach President's Distinguished with 10 Goals and the only Club in Western Australia.

 2001/2002, Victoria Quay again reached 9 Goals at the earliest possible moment, at the end of October, 2001 and 10 Goals at the earliest possible moment.